 While in Chile, you’ll live in Santiago and engage in learning activities with the Universidad Mayor and its affiliated sites located throughout the city and local area.
 You will observe professionals at work in local hospitals, family health clinics, and schools.
 Cultural activities include a cooking class, a Chilean dance class and visits to cultural sites.

 While in Buenos Aires, you’ll be able to fulfill various health professions educational requirements specific to nursing, speech-language pathology, social work, and other disciplines.
 Groups visit the Universidad de Buenos Aires and affiliated health care sites and learn about practice and policy standards from Argentinian health care professionals.
-You’ll also be exposed to the major cultural and historical sites that represent Buenos Aires and Argentinian life and history, including guided tours of Buenos Aires, visits to an estancia to learn about the history and culture of the Argentinian gaucho, and tango demonstrations.
+You’ll also learn about the local culture with guided tours of Buenos Aires, visits to an estancia to learn about the history and culture of the Argentinian gaucho, and tango demonstrations.